 The documents had been housed in a box that read ‘Not for Consultation,’ which tends to prohibit items going public until a certain time period has passed, or those involved are deceased.

 The newly released materials join an extensive collection that the National Library of Ireland had already acquired through either donation or purchase.

-Fiona Ross, Director of the National Library of Ireland said, “As of today, citizens of Ireland as well as citizens of the world can read some of Roger Casement’s final letters online and form their own views on one of the most controversial figures in Irish history as he faced execution.”
+Fiona Ross, Director of the National Library of Ireland said at the time of their release: “Citizens of Ireland as well as citizens of the world can read some of Roger Casement’s final letters online and form their own views on one of the most controversial figures in Irish history as he faced execution.”